decodrtechnologies/Data-Science/Mushroom Classification/readme.md

 ## Tasks:

 Here, we are learning to do
-1. Data Handling
-2. Importing Data with Pandas
+1. Importing the necessary libraries
+2. Exploring the Dataset
-3. Cleaning Data
+3. Exploratory Data Analysis
-4. Exploring Data through Visualizations with Matplotlib
+4. Data Preprocessing
-5. Building Machine Learning Models
+5. Building Models
+6. Validation

 ### License: